Electrochemical marking and etching – easy and convenient way to mark/etch stainless steel and other types of metal surfaces

 MK12 marking and etching machine

-MK12 is a lightweight and portable electrochemical system for fast, safe and consistent marking/etching results.
+MK12 is a lightweight and portable electrochemical system designed for fast, safe, and non-destructive metal marking/etching.

 The machine weighs only 5.47 lbs and comes packed in a practical carrying case – ideal for on-the-go work.

-However – with the addition of a marking head and specialized consumables – ProPlus is transformed to a powerful marking and etching machine.
+However – with the addition of a marking head and specialized consumables – our machines can be transformed into powerful marking and etching units.

-All components are conveniently packed in a recognizable carrying case for on-the-go operations.
+All components of the Basic Etching Set are conveniently packed in a recognizable carrying case for on-the-go operations.

 Marking/Etching stencils and printers